-Notes: Cheaper solution for higher volume users, ideal for mixing at home before a run.
+Notes: Cheaper solution for higher volume users, ideal for mixing at home before a run or other exercise.

 Description: Syrup-like and sweet tasting jelly, supplied in a small, portable sachet.

-Notes: Should always be consumed with approx 250ml (8.5oz) of water for correct concentration before a run.
+Notes: Should always be consumed with approx 250ml (8.5oz) of water for correct concentration before exercise.